Chrixs/battleship/README.md

 }
 ```

-If all enemy player ships are destroyed after a successful shot the response will indicate your win
+If all enemy player ships are destroyed after a successful shot the response will indicate your win.

 ```
 {